liplum/MultiCrafterLib/README.md

 In this way, you have to write JavaScript to create your block.

-How you can create a block is basically the same as
+How you create a block is basically the same as
 <a href="#as-a-mod-dependency">the way to add a mod dependency</a>
 in JavaScript but without a declaration of mod dependency.